lilek108/Environmental-Protection-Expenditures-2006-2024-Part-1/README.md

  * *stapro* contains data about types of expenses.

-After uploading mentioned dataset into pgAdmin data were processed using **PostgreSQL** ("eco_tables.sql") resulting in six **csv files** (folder "clean data").
+After uploading mentioned dataset into pgAdmin data were extracted in appropriate aggragations using **PostgreSQL** ("eco_tables.sql") resulting in six **csv files** (folder "clean data").

-**!Important clarification: real expenses are bigger than the shown values — the information about the amount of expenses is not available for all transactions, but only for "public-available" ("verejny") (see column "duvernost" in eco_expenses.csv)!**
+**!IMPORTANT: The information about the amount of expenses is not available for all transactions, but only for "public-available" ("verejny") transactions (see column "duvernost" in eco_expenses.csv): this problem is covered in details in Part 2 (EDA)!**

 # Executive Summary

-Based on public-available information, environmental protection expenditures grew from **CZK 439 million** in 2006 to **CZK 1.6 billion** in 2024, indicating a **substantial increase** in investments and prioritization of environmental initiatives. **Waste Management and Wastewater Management dominate funding**, reflecting a current focus on managing and treating waste over other environmental programs.
+Based on public-available information about the amount of expenses (~ 84 % of all dataset), environmental protection expenditures grew from **CZK 439 million** in 2006 to **CZK 1.6 billion** in 2024, indicating a **substantial increase** in investments and prioritization of environmental initiatives. **Waste Management and Wastewater Management dominate funding**, reflecting a current focus on managing and treating waste over other environmental programs.
 Most spending is **operational** and heavily supported by **non-financial enterprises**, highlighting reliance on private-sector contributions.
 Some programs, particularly **Research and Development and Noise Reduction**, show **high volatility**, suggesting challenges in maintaining consistent long-term funding, especially in the field of **Radiation Protection with its extreme spikes in funding changes**.
 Regionally, **Prague** receives the **largest share**, while **Karlovy Vary Region** has the **least funding**, but **many expenditures are unassigned**, signaling limitations in assessing true regional allocation.

 # Insights

-**1. Expenditures Evolution**
+**1. Expenditures Growth**

-Over the observed period, annual expenditures demonstrated a consistent upward trend, reaching a cumulative total of **CZK 18 billion**.
-In 2006, annual spending amounted to **CZK 439 million**, whereas by 2024 it had increased to **CZK 1.6 billion**.
-This represents an approximate 368% increase, highlighting a **substantial expansion in investments** dedicated to environmental protection.
+**Environmental protection spending has expanded substantially over the observed period, indicating a sustained strengthening of financial commitment to the sector.**

+Annual expenditures increased from **CZK 439 million** in 2006 to **CZK 1.6 billion** in 2024 — a cumulative rise of approximately **368%**, reaching a total of **CZK 18 billion** over the period.

-Part of the increase may reflect inflation, regulatory changes, or expanded program scope rather than purely intensified policy focus.Overall, the trend points toward sustained expansion of environmental investment, implying increased institutional and financial commitment to the sector.
+Part of this increase may reflect inflation, regulatory changes, or expanded program scope rather than solely intensified policy focus.
+Nevertheless, the long-term upward trajectory suggests a structurally growing allocation of public resources toward environmental protection.

 <img width="626" height="184" alt="image" src="https://github.com/user-attachments/assets/c367020b-b94e-4ab9-9e99-c8210fa3ec15" />